- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 Should you take AOD-9604 with or without food?

 Fasted dosing is the community standard for AOD-9604, typically in the morning before food.
-The rationale is that insulin levels suppress lipolysis, and fasting keeps insulin low while the peptide is active.
-Morning pre-exercise timing is preferred because catecholamines released during exercise amplify beta-3 adrenergic signaling, the exact pathway AOD-9604 targets.
-No RCT has formally tested dosing timing for AOD-9604, so this is mechanistic reasoning, not confirmed clinical data.
+The rationale is that insulin blocks fat release, and fasting keeps insulin low while the peptide is active.
+Morning pre-exercise timing is preferred because exercise releases adrenaline, which pushes on the same fat-cell switch AOD-9604 targets.
+No trial has tested dosing timing for AOD-9604, so this is reasoning from mechanism, not clinical data.

 Can you take AOD-9604 with tirzepatide instead of semaglutide?